DanielTellier/DanielTellier.github.io/notes/intro_ml_python.md

 <img src="../images/feat_import.png" alt="Feature Importance" width="600" height="300">

-## Ensembles
+# Ensembles of Decision Trees

-Ensembles of Decision Trees
+## Random Forests:

-Random Forests -> a collection of decision trees to help reduce overfitting.
+A collection of decision trees to help reduce overfitting.
 And each tree is slightly different than the others.
 We average the results of all the varying decision trees that have a high chance of overfitting.

 To build a random forest you set the number of estimators and a bootstrap sample of our data is taken ergo